All the cozy, wintry vibes — minus the booze.

 - Coffee beans (for garnish)

-Combine ingredients, shake, double strain and pour into a coupe glass.
+Combine ingredients in a shaker filled with ice, shake, double strain and pour into a coupe glass.
 Garnish with three coffee beans.

 Cran-Apple Cider and Rosemary Mocktail